Carlos Narváez: Boston Red Sox

-On December 11, 2024, the Yankees traded Narváez to the Boston Red Sox in exchange for minor league pitcher Elmer Rodriguez-Cruz and international signing bonus pool money.
+On December 11, 2024, the Yankees traded Narváez to the Boston Red Sox in exchange for minor league pitcher Elmer Rodríguez and international signing bonus pool money.
 He made 118 appearances for Boston during the regular season, batting .241/.306/.419 with 15 home runs and 50 RBI.
 On October 9, 2025, Narváez underwent a "cleanup" surgery on the meniscus in his left knee.

+Baltimore Orioles

+On August 3, 2026, the Red Sox traded Narváez, Enddy Azócar, Anthony Eyanson, Kyson Witherspoon, and Harold Rivas to the Baltimore Orioles in exchange for Adley Rutschman, Jake Rogers, and cash considerations.
+He made his Orioles debut the following night as the starting catcher in a 3-1 home win over the Los Angeles Angels.

 Personal life

 Narváez's cousin, Omar, is also an MLB player.